| |

 With 3 Days in Rome, follow the full itinerary above as written with one change.
 Cut day four, and spend the evening of day one in Trastevere instead.

 One thing we would NOT recommend is a day trip to Pompeii.
 It is just way too far to go in a day – you’ll need to travel about six hours when it’s all said and done.
-You need at least 1-2 days.
+You need at least 1-2 days (preferably with a stay in Napoli).

 The Catacombs: Take a tour of the Capuchin Crypts to get into the dark history that lies under Rome’s streets.